Narwal25/OriginGit/README.md

-# Sample Repository
+# OriginGit Repository

-Welcome to the Sample repository!
+Welcome to the OriginGit repository!
 This repository was created to demonstrate and test various GitHub functionalities.
 It contains a few files and commits to showcase basic actions.

 ## Overview